onap/policy-parent/docs/clamp/acm/design-impl/clamp-gui-controlloop.rst

 1. Introduction
 ###############
 The Policy GUI for Control Loops is designed to provide a user the ability to interact with the Control Loop Runtime to perform several actions.
-The actual technical design of the Control Loop Runtime is detailed in :ref:`clamp-controlloop-runtime`.
+The actual technical design of the Control Loop Runtime is detailed in :ref:`clamp-runtime-acm`.
 All of the endpoints and the purpose for accessing those endpoints is discussed there.
 In the current release of the GUI, the main purposes are to perform the below:

 - Commission new Tosca Service Templates.
 - Editing Common Properties.